aif-tuenguyen/PUZZLE_PROPTIT/README.md

     - POS provide by pretrained model from https://github.com/datquocnguyen/jPTDP
 - NLU:
     - extract intent from text: want_to_transfer - want_to_rec - other
-    - extract entities from text: name_person, name_orgainzer (ie name bank), card_number.
+    - extract entities from text: name_person, name_orgainzer (ie name bank), card_number, phone_number.
 - Dataset:
     - Use simple generate dataset by specifices structure.
     - Crawl comment from facebook, voz, tinhte.vn,... for label Other.